 "Maintenance self-care" refers to the activities that you have identified as important to your well-being and that you have committed to engage in on a regular basis to take care of yourself.

-My Maintenance Self-Care Worksheet (pdf) provides an opportunity for you to identify the activities you would like to add to your self-care practice in each self-care domain (“new practice”).
+My Maintenance Self-Care Worksheet (pdf) (Transcript of My Maintenance Self-Care Worksheet) provides an opportunity for you to identify the activities you would like to add to your self-care practice in each self-care domain (“new practice”).

 You can revisit this topic and revise your list as the demands of your personal and professional life change.